Distance education has helped students from all walks of life achieve their personal and professional ambitions.

 In addition to this regulation, distance learning courses are developed by subject experts so the material will be both engaging and relevant.
 Especially if for A Levels and Access to HE Diplomas as they will set you up for undergraduate study.

 Therefore, when you pass your course, you are guaranteed a nationally recognised qualification.
-Whether that’s an Access to Higher Education Diploma in Midwifery or an A Level in Classic Civilisation.
+Whether that’s an Access to Higher Education Diploma (Midwifery) or an A-level in Physics.

 Some courses award you a certificate of completion but won’t award you a formal qualification.
 Make sure you know what you’re getting before you enrol.